xuemian168/kuno/README.md

 #### Important Configuration Notes

-- **Unified API URL**: Only `NEXT_PUBLIC_API_URL` needs to be configured.
-The base URL is automatically derived from this value.
+- **Runtime Configuration**: The API URL can be set dynamically at container startup via the `NEXT_PUBLIC_API_URL` environment variable.
-- **Build-time Configuration**: The API URL is baked into the frontend build, so changes require rebuilding the Docker container.
+- **No Rebuild Required**: Changes to the API URL only require restarting the container, not rebuilding the image.
-- **Environment Variable Priority**: Docker Compose environment variables override Dockerfile defaults.
+- **Automatic Detection**: The system automatically detects and applies the API URL configuration during container startup.
+- **Fallback Support**: If no environment variable is provided, defaults to `http://localhost:8080/api`.

 #### Example Configurations